Veterinary Feed Directive

 Not all antibiotics will be considered VFD drugs.
 The use of Injectable antibiotics will not be affected.
 At this time, the FDA has only moved antibiotics that are essential to human medicine and being fed to animals, to VFD status.

-According to FDA Guidance Document #213 located here water soluble antibiotics, which are important to human medicine now require a prescription from a veterinarian.
+According to FDA Guidance Document #213, water soluble antibiotics, which are important to human medicine now require a prescription from a veterinarian.
+A list of drugs transitioning from over-the-counter to prescription status can be found on the FDA’s website.

 What products does the VFD cover?

 Medically important antibiotics, which are essential to human medicine as outlined in Guidance Document 213, are being added to the list of drugs being moved to VFD status.
 This includes products that contain: tetracyclines, lincosamides, macrolides, penicillin, streptogramins, aminoglycosides, aminopenicillins and sulfonamides.
-The FDA has a complete list of drugs which require a VFD order here.
+The FDA maintains and updates a list of drugs transitioning from over-the-counter to VFD status on their website.

 Where can I find a list of VFD drug distributors?